vikchupak/Kubernetes/components/service.md

   - Each service of `type LoadBalancer` gets **its own** external load balancer that forwards traffic **only** to its service.
     - **Service A (type: LoadBalancer)** gets its own external load balancer A. Load balancer A **only forwards traffic to Service A**.
     - **Service B (type: LoadBalancer)** gets its own external load balancer B. Load balancer B **only forwards traffic to Service B**.
+  - The external load balancer forwards traffic to the NodePort on the nodes.

 - **Headless**
   - Doesn't have own static/stable service IP.
 Returns the service's pod IPs instead.